AwuChen/MoSpace/README.md

 # MoSpace
 https://www.mospace.io/

-Think Myspace but in 3D
+Nurturing intimate relationships via virtual spaces.

-MoSpace is a virtual, 3D-spatial social network that allows one to connect and grow with their most intimate circles of friends, family members, and romantic partner across long distance relationships.
+MoSpace is a virtual cohabitation space designed for people to maintain long-distance relationships with their most intimate circle of friends, family members, and romantic partners.